alienmist325/tumour_immune_interactions/README.md

 ### Caveats

 You can specify a `sequence_matrix_config` and `Simulation` will load this in, but the simulation logic does not currently support using it (currently it remains unused and an "identity" matrix is used instead).

+## Running a simulation

+Running `main.py` will run the discrete simulation.
+Running `continuous_run.py` will run the continuous simulation (not developed by me, but adapted by me)